BDSM Responsibilities

 Keeping Up With Master Jones

 There is in the scene a "Keeping up with Master Jones" mentality.
-Most any Top, most especially male Tops, want to be the hot Master the hot bodies want to play with.
+Most any Top, most especially male Tops, want to be the hot Master the hot female bodies want to play with.
 To differentiate themselves they are looking to outdo the others.
 While there is nothing like competition to drive excellence there is also the temptation to imitate an observed play without training or push the limits of skill beyond ability.
 In many cases, especially in edge play, the result of this is not excellent.
 Unknown to the observer there frequently are easily avoidable dangers that can in ignorance easily cause injury, permanent injury, and in some cases death.
 Get training in any technique you wish to acquire.
 In some cases, such has single tails, a lot of practice in addition to training is required before you are prepared to do the play on a person.
 If, in regard to play you are about to do, you have a bad premonition about something, or a bad feeling about it, or it scares you, your unconscious mind is aware of something you are not aware of or are denying.
-Do not do it.
+Avoid it.

 Sanity

 The Top has a responsibility to use common sense in the things he does.
 This includes things the bottom might want done.
 On rare occasion a bottom will want things that cause permanent harm in the ability to function as a person.
 It is the responsibility of the Top not to do them.
-Typically these requests are an amputation or assist in suicide.
+Typically these requests are an amputation or assisted suicide.
 I have seen solicitations for these in the newsgroups alt.torture and soc.subculture.bondage-bdsm example 1, example 2.
 Most of these are hoaxes.
 Some of these are real.

 Amputation: